foleeyy99/msc-thesis-code/zoospore_motility/scripts/README.md

 # Scripts

-This folder contains R scripts used for zoospore motility data cleaning, statistical analysis and figure generation.
+This folder contains R scripts used for zoospore motility data processing, statistical analysis and figure/table generation.

+Scripts should be read in numerical order from `00_packages.R` to `07_stats_tables.R`.
+A full description of the workflow is provided in the main `zoospore_motility/README.md`.